prashanjithemam/bootstrapdemo/BootstrapBasics/Introduction.md

 ![Bootstrap Logo](https://avatars.githubusercontent.com/u/2918581?s=280&v=4)
 # Introduction to Bootstrap

-* Bootstrap is a powerful, feature-packed frontend toolkit.
-* It is a free and open-source tool collection for creating responsive websites and web applications.
+* Bootstrap is a sleek, intuitive, and powerful mobile first front-end framework for faster and easier web development.

-* It is the most popular HTML, CSS, and JavaScript framework for developing responsive, mobile-first websites.
+* It uses HTML, CSS and Javascript.

 * By using this framework we can easily manipulate the styling of any web page like
     1. font style